 6. No Highly Satiating or Processed Food

-The modern food industry has completely cracked the code on giving us food we simply can't put down and will choose over healthy food every time, especially if we happen to be a toddler with no impulse control.
+The modern food industry has cracked the code on giving us food we simply can't put down and will choose over healthy food every time, especially if we happen to be a toddler with no impulse control.
 Obviously adult junk food like chips and soda is not appropriate for babies and toddlers, but I encourage parents to think of squeeze packs, puffs, and fruit bars as junk food as well.
 Even when made solely from healthy ingredients, these products have been engineered to appeal to babies' interest in sweet foods and neglect other tastes.
 The child also can't identify what is in the food.
 That is not healthy, no matter how organically sourced the ingredients are.
-I have seen many times that the children offered these foods have a much more limited palate, because they are used to super-engineered baby food products.
+I have seen many times that the children offered these foods on a regular basis have a much more limited palate, because they are used to super-engineered baby food products.
+Treat these foods like the indulgences they are, and offer them only occasionally or when there aren’t other options.

 Many families turn to these "convenient" foods because they don't believe they have time to cook a meal for their baby.
 I hope that the pictures in the gallery at the top of this page will demonstrate to you how very simple these meals can be.
 You truly can prepare a whole food meal in 15 minutes, as I have done many times for many an impatient 9 month old.
 Microwave a potato, microwave some vegetables in a steamer, and tada!
 It's dinner.